livekit/components-js/README.md

 ## Examples

-We have a fully featured video conferencing application in our [examples](/examples/meet/) that powers https://meet.livekit.io.

-Additionally there are some basic example on how to use and customize LiveKit Components in the [nextjs example folder](/examples/next/)
+There are some basic example on how to use and customize LiveKit Components in the [nextjs example folder](/tree/main/examples/nextjs/)

 In order to set the examples up locally follow the [development guide](#development-setup).

+We also have a fully featured video conferencing application built on top of LiveKit Components [here](https://github.com/livekit/meet) that powers https://meet.livekit.io.

 ## FAQ